 Get in a go-kart and hit the Game Over track!
 Game Over in Frankton teams as an evening and rainy day activity in this indoor entertainment centre.
 Enjoy go-karting, laser tag and heaps of arcade games.
 Game Over is open until 7pm.

 Location: 14 Red Oaks Drive Frankton, Queenstown

 7. go an Evening cruise and farm tour

 Get an insight into the traditional Kiwi lifestyle on a tour to Walter Peak, a high country farm isolated on the other side of Lake Wakatipu from Queenstown.
 Board the TSS Earnslaw that has been ferrying the waters of Lake Wakatipu since 1912.
 At Walter Peak, you’ll be treated to a Kiwi barbecue, as well as a sheep farm show before departing back to Queenstown.
 Note: tour does not run during June and July.

 8. Do some stargazing

 On a clear night, the stars seen from Queenstown are astonishing.
 Skyline Queenstown offers stargazing tours to make use of their high-powered telescope atop the Skyline Gondola.
-Alternatively, hit the road away from the lights of town and watch as the skies get clearer for stargazing.
-In winter, Queenstown is also a often seeing displays of the Southern Lights, a.k.a.
+Alternatively, hit the road away from the lights of the town and watch as the skies get clearer for stargazing.
+In winter, Queenstown is also often seeing displays of the Southern Lights, a.k.a.
 Aurora Australis.